Skip to content

 Survey of the management functions of planning, organizing, leading, and controlling within both structural and behavioral contexts.
 Emphasis is given to individual behavior, interpersonal relationships, small groups, inter-group relations, leadership, and change within the various structures of contemporary formal organizations.
 Also, involves the study of organizational structure including the design of centralization, formalization, and complexity.
 Student teams are used to study course content through case studies and to experience the dynamics of team membership.

 Aggregate income measurement and analysis, fiscal and monetary policy, inflation, unemployment, and other current issues.
+This course is part of the Reeves School of Business Foundation Core.

 Price theory applied to product and resource markets with emphasis on pricing and output decisions under various market conditions.
+This course is part of the Reeves School of Business Foundation Core.

 Study of marketing: models of buyer behavior, functions, channels of distribution, promotion strategies, and pricing policies.
 Emphasis is on the use of marketing variables in decision-making.